Mexican National Women's Tag Team Championship: History

 In 1990, the Comisión de Box y Lucha Libre México D.F.
 (Mexico City Boxing and Wrestling Commission) created and sanctioned the Mexican National Women's Tag Team Championship (Campeonato Nacional de Parejas Femenil).
 Unlike the majority of the Mexican National Championships at the time, this was not controlled by Consejo Mundial de Lucha Libre (CMLL) but was promoted on the Mexican independent circuit.
 Records are unclear on which teams participated in the tournament to crown the first champions but state the mother/daughter team Irma González and Irma Aguilar defeated Neftali and Satanakia on April 10, 1990, in a show in Xochimilico, Mexico City, to become the inaugural winners.
 Their reign lasted for 619 days, although it is unclear how many championship defenses the team made during the time, if any.

 On December 20, 1991, Martha Villalobos and Pantera Sureña won the championship in an independent-circuit show in Mexico City.
-No records for championship defenses between December 1991 and February 19, 1994, have been found but it is recorded Vicky Carrenza and La Briosa won the championship on that date to become the third champions.
+No records for championship defenses between December 1991 and February 19, 1994, have been found but it is recorded Vicky Carranza and La Briosa won the championship on that date to become the third champions.
 During the subsequent 46 days, Carrenza and Briosa disbanded the team, leaving the championship vacant.
 The Commission allowed both women to select a new tag-team partner to contest the vacant championship.
 La Briosa and Neftali defeated Vicki Carranza and La Medusa to claim the championship in a show promoted by AAA.
 This was the first time the championship was promoted by AAA, one of Mexico's largest, national wrestling companies.
-The titles were next defended in AAA 653 days later as La Rosa and La Sierenita defeated Briosa and Neftali by count-out on January 19, 1996, and the championship changed hands.
+The titles were next defended in AAA 653 days later as La Rosa and La Sirenita defeated Briosa and Neftali by count-out on January 19, 1996, and the championship changed hands.
 By 1997, the championship stopped being promoted and neither champion ever referred to the title or wore the championship belts to the ring.